There has been one epic problem in all my family tree research:

 We discovered that, contrary to the official histories, the 1st Baronet did have a daughter,

-but she died as an infant.
+though she died as an infant.

 For decades, I thought Thomas Blennerhassett was just guessing, in his really unconvincing letter.